ramyabala221190/nodejs-express-pm2-withoutDocker/README.md

 After that only the below command will be executed for each deployment

 pm2 deploy ecosystem.config.cjs development

+If its successfull, you can run the app on serverip:3000

 10. Note that since .env files are not pushed into the repository, they wont be there when cloned into remote server.
 Hence .env files are only for local use.